scottbateman/scottbateman.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor and the Director of the [HCI Lab](https://hcilab.github.io).
 My research in Human-Computer Interaction broadley focuses on improving how people communicate, share information and work together through ubiquitous, always available technology.
 I am particularly interested in cooperative work, collaborative play, and technology that promotes health and supports therapy.
-This work has often leveraged mixed reality, mobile, game and web technologies to explore and study new design.
+This work has often leveraged mixed reality, mobile, game and web technologies to explore and study new designs.